ayo-codes/ChurchViews-Hapi/tasks.md

 - imported createToken into user-api.js and also added authenticate method to userApi.
 - added authenticate(user) and clearAuth() to churchview-service.js
 - introduced new tests to test the authentication of the apis , auth-api-test.js
-- changed auth strategy for denomination and churches
+- changed auth strategy for denomination and church
+- changed the setup of the tests for denomination and church , to allow for authentication